Brill-Noether theorems and globally generated vector bundles on Hirzebruch surfaces: Globally generated bundles

 Since $\nu({\bf v})$ is nef, it follows from Theorem \ref{thm-betti} that a general $\cV\in \cP_F({\bf v})$ is nonspecial.
-While the substack of $\cP_F({\bf v})$ of globally generated sheaves is not necessarily open, the substack of $\cP_F({\bf v})$ of globally generated vector bundles with no higher cohomology is open.
-Thus, a character ${\bf v}$ is globally generated if and only if there exists a bundle $\cV\in \cP_F({\bf v})$ which is globally generated and has no higher cohomology.
+While the substack of $\cP_F({\bf v})$ of globally generated sheaves is not necessarily open, the substack of $\cP_F({\bf v})$ of globally generated sheaves with no higher cohomology is open.
+Thus, a character ${\bf v}$ is globally generated if and only if there exists a sheaf $\cV\in \cP_F({\bf v})$ which is globally generated and has no higher cohomology.
 As usual, if ${\bf v}$ is globally generated and there are $\mu_H$-semistable sheaves of character ${\bf v}$, then the general $\cV\in M_H^{\mu{\textit{-ss}}}({\bf v})$ is also globally generated.

 The classification of globally generated Chern characters on $\F_e$ falls into three main cases.
 First, if $\nu({\bf v})\cdot F = 0$, then we will see that ${\bf v}$ can only be globally generated if it is pulled back from $\P^1$.
 This imposes strong restrictions on ${\bf v}$.
 When $\nu({\bf v})\cdot F >0$, it is convenient to discuss two separate cases depending on the sign of $\chi({\bf v}(-F))$.
 Note that since $\nu({\bf v})$ is nef, we have $\nu({\bf v}(-F)) \cdot F > 0$ and $\nu({\bf v}(-F)) \cdot E\geq -1$.
 Thus by Theorem \ref{thm-betti}, the cohomology of $\cV(-F)$ is determined by its Euler characteristic.
 When $\chi({\bf v}(-F)) \geq 0,$ a general sheaf $\cV$ of character ${\bf v}$ has $H^1(\F_e,\cV(-F)) = 0$ and it is easy to prove global generation by restricting to a fiber.
 On the other hand when $\chi({\bf v}(-F))<0$, any sheaf $\cV$ of character ${\bf v}$ has $H^1(\F_e,\cV(-F))\neq 0$ and the restriction to a fiber is not so useful.
 In this case we construct globally generated vector bundles by first constructing a suitable ``Lazarsfeld-Mukai'' type bundle Our Gaeta-type resolutions provide a key tool in analyzing the bundle $\cM$.